Linux Chmod Command Tutorial with Examples To Change Permission of Files and Folders

 chmod command is used to change access permission of files and directories in Linux operating systems.

 chmod stands for change mode.
-Access permissions specifies whether a user account or group can read, write or execute given file and directory.
+Access permissions specify whether a user account or group can read, write or execute a given file and directory.

 chmod command is like below.

 chmod OPTIONS PERMISSIONS FILE

 While managing access permission for files and directories we should specify the roles.
 Permissions are set and bind to the given roles.
 In Linux following roles exists for access permissions.